ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 We configured our experiments by using the Hydra configuration tool.
-In the src/config folder we placed config files with the aim of structuring the hyparameters of our model in a reproducible way.
+In the src/config folder we placed config files with the aim of structuring the hyperparameters of our model in a reproducible way.
 This means that when using this kind of setup we can easily configure our experiment and systematically save the hyperparameters along with the experiments.
 A way to run an experiment is:
 `python train_model.py experiment = experiment_1`.
-Here, the config file is called experiment_1.
-The default is in `train_model.py` defined to be the debug configurations.
+Here, the config file is called experiment_1 and the model and Wandb will also be save as experiment_1, so we can keep track of experiments, model and logs.
+The default config file has experiment set to debug_hparams.

 ### Question 13